MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/03-run-sweep-job.md

 1. Change the **compute** value: replace **aml-cluster** with the name of your compute cluster (if you changed it).
 1. Run the job by using the following command:
     ```azurecli
-    az ml job create --file ./mslearn-aml-cli/Allfiles/Labs/02/sweep-job/sweep-job.yml --web
+    az ml job create --file ./mslearn-aml-cli/Allfiles/Labs/02/sweep-job/sweep-job.yml
     ```
-1. When using the `--web` parameter, the experiment run will automatically open in the Azure Machine Learning Studio.
-You can monitor the job there.
+1. Open another tab in your browser and open the Azure Machine Learning Studio.
+Go to the **Experiments** page and locate the **diabetes-sweep-example** experiment.
+Open the run to monitor the job.
 Refresh the view if necessary.
-Once completed, you can explore the details of the job and its child runs which are stored in the experiment run.
+Once completed, you can explore the details of the job which are stored in the experiment run.

 ## Clean up resources